125 Citadel Estates Terrace NW

 Pricing a Citadel home starts with recent comparable sales within the community, but the analysis needs to extend to competing NW communities - Rocky Ridge, Kincora, Evanston, and Panorama Hills - because that's exactly what buyers are doing.
 If your home is priced at $680,000 and a comparable Panorama Hills home is at $650,000, buyers in your price range will choose the lower-priced comparable unless your home has clear differentiating advantages.
 Beyond cross-community comparison, Citadel pricing needs to reflect basement development, garage configuration, school proximity, and current inventory levels in your specific price tier.

 Yes.
 Don's sold history includes Citadel detached homes including 125 Citadel Estates Terrace NW, sold for $668,000 in 19 days on market; 905 Citadel Drive NW, sold for $545,000 in 14 days; and 845 Citadel Way NW, sold for $475,000 in 11 days.
-These transactions span different price points and represent different Citadel sub-locations, giving Don's pricing advice grounded, community-specific context rather than a generalized northwest Calgary view.
+These transactions span different price points and represent different Citadel sub-locations, giving Don's pricing advice grounded, community-specific results rather than a generalized northwest Calgary view.

 Yes, when the listing is positioned to compete effectively with Citadel's specific buyer pool.
 That means pricing accurately relative to both Citadel comparables and NW competing communities, presenting differentiating features - basement, garage, school proximity - clearly in the listing, and ensuring MLS exposure reaches the family-oriented buyers who are actively searching in Citadel's price range.
 Don's Citadel transactions demonstrate that the model works when the home is prepared and positioned for the community's specific buyer expectations.